IBM/spacetech-kubesat/docs/getting-started.md

 ## Environment setup

 KubeSat package requires NATs server and Redis server.
 You can install and start them on your local system.
-The followings are examples to use Docker:
+If docker is installed and running, you can use the following commands:

 Start NATs server.